 Participants in Upward Bound Math/Science Q.U.E.S.T.
 (Quality University Explorations in Science & Technology) have an interest in pursuing careers in Mathematics, Science and/or Technology.
 The program serves 60 area high school students.
 Upward Bound Q.U.E.S.T. provides unique opportunities to explore different career options.
 Participants have the opportunity to work on research projects, presentations, and exhibits.

 The Upward Bound Select Program serves 100 area high school students who have interests in various career fields.
 The program is designed to help develop creative thinking, effective expression and positive attitudes towards learning.
 Teachers, counselors and other professionals provide comprehensive counseling services, academic enrichment and activities that enhance students' potential for success in college.

 Super Saturdays consists of a variety of academic enrichment classes for children in grades K-6.
 Topics include: forensics, mathematics, lego-robotics, cooking, art, animal science, biotechnology and MORE.
 Classes take place four Saturdays in a row on the Texas Tech campus.

-K-12 Outreach and Engagement through the Office of Community Engagement provides several programs throughout the year.
+K-12 Outreach and Engagement through the Office of K12 & IDEAL provides several programs throughout the year.
 Our programs include: Mini University Day, Teens of the Month, College Readiness, Reality Check, and Red Raider Scavenger Hunts.

 The University Interscholastic League exists to provide educational extracurricular academic, athletic, and music contests.